PRDM12

 PR domain zinc finger protein 12 is a protein that in humans is encoded by the PRDM12 gene.
 This gene is normally switched on during the development of pain-sensing nerve cells.
 People with homozygous mutations of the PRDM12 gene experience congenital insensitivity to pain (CIP).
-PRMD12 is a part of a larger domain that mediate histone methyltransferases.
-Enzymes target gene promoters in order to control gene expression.
+PRMD12 is a part of a larger protein complex that indirectly controls gene expression through histone methylation.
+The activity of the protein complex regulates histone structure in order to control gene expression.

 Structure

 The human protein isoform is made up of 367 amino acids containing a PR domain (related to the SET methyltransferase domain), 3 zinc fingers, and a C-terminal polyalanine tract.